E-ARK-Software/earkweb/docs/user_guide_webui.md

 ![](img/create_ip_submission_package_created.png)

-Review the information package and click on "Continue with the archiving of the information package" to proceed to the next step or click on "Edit information package" to modify it.
+Review the information package and click on "Archive information package" to proceed to the next step or click on "Edit information package" to modify it.

 ![](img/create_ip_submission_review.png)

-You can now start the ingest of the information package, i.e. create the archival information package (AIP) by clicking on "Archive information package".
+You can now start the ingest of the information package, i.e. archiving it by clicking on "Archive information package".
 Note that the processing and monitoring backend needs to be available.

 ![](img/create_ip_submission_archive.png)